Sour (album): United Kingdom

-In the United Kingdom, Sour landed atop the UK Albums Chart with 51,000 units, eclipsing Foo Fighters for the biggest opening-week for an album in 2021 at the time.
+In the United Kingdom, Sour landed atop the UK Albums Chart with 51,000 units, eclipsing Foo Fighters' Medicine at Midnight for the biggest opening-week for an album in 2021 at the time.
 It also marked the biggest opening week for a debut album since Lewis Capaldi's Divinely Uninspired to a Hellish Extent (2019).
 With "Good 4 U" rising to the top spot of the UK Singles Chart concurrently, Rodrigo became the youngest soloist in UK history to achieve a Chart Double, at 18 years and 3 months old.
 She is the first artist since Sam Smith in 2015 to garner a Chart Double with a debut album.
 Sour also broke the all-time UK record for the most weekly streams for a debut album, overtaking Capaldi.
 The album received 45.7 million streams (30,945 album-equivalent units) in its opening week.
 When "Traitor" reached a new peak of number 5 on the UK Singles, Rodrigo became the first female artist in history to occupy three spots in the top 5 simultaneously, with "Deja Vu" at number 4, and "Good 4 U" spending a third consecutive week at the top.
 Sour spent five non-consecutive weeks atop the chart.
 By the end of the year, Sour spent a total of 32 weeks inside of the Top 20.

 Sour was the UK's most streamed album of 2021 with 83% of its year-end sum of 395,000 units being on-demand streams.
 It was also the best-selling cassette tape in the UK in 2021 with 14,000 copies sold.
 Sour became the fourth best-selling album in the UK by the year-end, behind ABBA's Voyage, Ed Sheeran's = and Adele's 30.
 Sour spent an entire calendar year inside of the UK Top 20 on the Official Charts with a total of 46 weeks of those spent inside of the Top 10.